restatedev/documentation/docs/services/invocation.md

 curl -X POST http://<your-restate-runtime-host-port>/dev.restate.Ingress/Invoke -H 'content-type: application/json' -d '{"service": "org.example.Greeter", "method": "Greet", "payload": {"name": "Pete"}}'
 ```

-The response contains the [service invocation identifier](./deployment-operations/manage-invocations.md#service-invocation-identifier).
-You can use this identifier to manage the invocation as described in ["Manage invocations" documention](deployment-operations/manage-invocations.md).
+The response contains the [service invocation identifier](/services/invocation#service-invocation-identifier).
+You can use this identifier to manage the invocation as described in [the respective documention](/services/invocation).

 For a complete documentation of the `dev.restate.Ingress` built-in service, check out the [Restate protobuf definitions](https://github.com/restatedev/proto/blob/main/dev/restate/services.proto).